 Keio Law School is located on the Mita campus of Keio University in the Mita section of Minato-ku in central Tokyo .
 It is housed in a building erected in 2005, and includes state of the art communications, research and teaching facilities.
 The Law School admits approximately 230 students to each entering class.
-Students are admitted to either a two-year (kishu) or a three-year (mishu) program leading in both cases to a J.D. degree.
-Since the introduction of a new bar examination system in 2006, Keio Law School has consistently placed in the top tier of law schools nationwide measured by total number of passing students and bar passage rate.
+Students are admitted to either a two-year (kishu) or three-year (mishu) program leading in both cases to a J.D. degree.
+Since the introduction of a new bar examination system in 2006, Keio Law School has consistently placed in the top tier of law schools nationwide, measured by the total number of passing students and the bar passage rate.
 Georgetown's agreement with Keio allows a total of two students to study for a semester at the University's law faculty.
 In 2015 Keio hosted three Georgetown students.